wp-plugins/dge-slideshow/readme.txt

 sources to be made available quickly.

-It's still under development, but working nicely on Firefox 1.5, 2.0, IE 6 (Win).
+It's still under development, but working nicely on Firefox 1.5, 2.0, IE 6 (Win) and 7.
 Please feel free to submit bugs and suggest features by posting questions etc on the
 [home page](http://dave.stufftoread.net/slideshow/).

 == Installation ==